AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request processing functions.md

 -   Response parameters
     -   Returns `true` by default for a rewrite operation.
-    -   Does not return a value by default for a rewrite operation.
+    -   Does not return values by default for a redirect operation.
 -   Examples

     ```
     if and($arg_mode, eq($arg_mode, 'rewrite:enhance_break')) {
         rewrite('/a/b/c.txt? k=v', 'enhance_break')
     }
-    The URI and parameters of the back-to-origin request are rewritten to /a/b/c.txt? k=v
+    Note: The URI and parameters of the back-to-origin request are rewritten to /a/b/c.txt? k=v

     if and($arg_mode, eq($arg_mode, 'rewrite:enhance_redirect')) {
         rewrite('/a/b/c.txt? k=v', 'enhance_redirect')